InterSpiritual Mentor Training

-Here, trainees will share work with their own clients to learn from the experience from their assigned mentor.
+Here, trainees will share work with new students with supervision from an assigned mentor.

-(3) Six private mentoring sessions with a Certified InterSpiritual Mentor and one with Ed Bastian.
+(3) Private mentoring sessions with a Certified InterSpiritual Mentor and one with Ed Bastian.

-Each mentor trainee will work privately with a certified InterSpiritual mentor for a minimum of six one-hour sessions and one hour with Ed Bastian.
+Each mentor trainee will received periodic guidance from a certified InterSpiritual mentor and Dr. Ed Bastian.